Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Statistical Model

 where $\boldsymbol{\beta}$ is the matrix of regression coefficients, $\mathbf{A}_i = \boldsymbol{1}_{n_i} \mathcal{A}$ represents the vector of skewness, $\boldsymbol{1}_{n_i}$ is a column vector of length $n_i$ consisting of ones, $\mathcal{A}$ is a row vector of length $p$, $\nu$ denotes the degrees of freedom, $\boldsymbol{\Psi}$ is the column covariance matrix with dimension $p \times p$, and $\boldsymbol{\Sigma}_i$ is a $n_i \times n_i$ correlation matrix that models the dependencies in $n_i$ repeated measures across $p$ columns of $\Yb_i$.

-We employ the damped exponential correlation (DEC) structure for $\boldsymbol{\Sigma}_i$ to simultaneously address the challenges of parameter identifiability, longitudinal dependence, and model flexibility \citep{munoz1992parametric}.
-This approach resolves the identifiability issue from Section~\ref{sec: The Matrix Variate Distributions} by constraining $\boldsymbol{\Sigma}_i$ to a DEC correlation matrix, which fixes the scale.
+We employ the DEC \citep{munoz1992parametric} structure for $\boldsymbol{\Sigma}_i$ to simultaneously address the challenges of parameter identifiability, longitudinal dependence, and model flexibility.
+This approach resolves the identifiability issue from Section~\ref{sec: The Matrix Variate Distributions} by constraining $\boldsymbol{\Sigma}_i$ to a DEC correlation matrix, thereby fixing the scale.
 The correlation matrix is formally defined element-wise for the $j$-th row and $k$-th column as

 where $\mathbf{t}_{i} = (t_{i1}, t_{i2}, \dots, t_{in_{i}})$ denotes the observation times for subject $i$.
 The DEC correlation structure parsimoniously models $\Sigmab_i$ using parameters $\rho_1$ and $\rho_2$.
-The temporal dependence is naturally captured through the time intervals $|t_{ij} - t_{ik}|$, with $(\rho_1, \rho_2)$ enabling flexible correlation patterns.
+The temporal dependence is naturally captured through the time intervals $|t_{ij} - t_{ik}|$, with $(\rho_1,\rho_2)$ enabling flexible correlation patterns.
 Notably, unlike the original DEC specification, we restrict $\rho_2$ to the interval $[0, 1)$ rather than the entire non-negative real line to ensure numerical stability.
 This restriction prevents the correlation matrix from becoming nearly singular for large time intervals, which can occur with large values of $\rho_2$.

 The REGMVST model in \eqref{eq:2} with the DEC correlation structure in \eqref{eq:DEC_definition} implies that the parameters of interest are $\boldsymbol{\vartheta} = \left(\boldsymbol{\beta}, \mathcal{A}, \boldsymbol{\Psi}, \nu, \rho_{1}, \rho_{2}\right)$.
 Given the observed data $\Dcal_{\text{obs}} = (\Yb_i, \Xb_i, \mathbf{t}_{i}: i = 1, \ldots, N)$, the observed data likelihood function of the REGMVST model follows from \eqref{eq:MVST_pdf}: